calvinte/ixd13_calvintennant_navbar/readme.md

 `SLIDE 5`

 So, what does the network look like?
-Depending on the types of information you're product collects, it probably looks a lot like this.
+Depending on the types of information your product collects, it probably looks a lot like this.
 I hate to pick on Ebay, but let's take another look there for a second.
 I'm willing to bet that there's a lot of overlap going on between these categories.
 You can imagine a lot of products that belong in 'Sporting goods' also belong in 'Toys & hobbies'.
 Now, that being said, I don't exactly know what the navigational solution for Ebay is, but I don't think top-down linear classification is working.

 `SLIDE 6`